PavlosSakoglou/Neighborhood-Map-JavaScript-Project/README.md

 ===================

 Download from Github:

-	* Visit the Github repository at: https://github.com/PavlosSakoglou/map

-	* Select "Clone or Download" -> Download zip file

-	* Extract the contents locally, and open "index.html" in your browser
+	i) Visit the Github repository at: https://github.com/PavlosSakoglou/map ii) Select "Clone or Download" -> Download zip file iii) Extract the contents locally, and open "index.html" in your browser

 Description